RickHPotter/finance.rb/README.md

 a job interview, and I didn't touch the project.
 5. I had then a two-week span that I was participating in an internal recruitment at my job.
 I kept on working on this project, but way less.
+6. I started working full-time as a dev where I was an intern after getting the rightful promotion.
+This caused me to several times overwork (willingly).
+7. After studying non-stop for about a whole year, I spontaneously decided to take April as my luxury month to rest.
+I watched The Office US (I had only watched the UK version before).
+8. I came back in the second half of April getting more and more excited about continuing the project.

 ## GAARA-01/be-01: Finish late Model Specs